Content: Participant Information Sheet - Supporting Information

 If you are conducting a study over a number of different sites, you should make sure that all of the contacts you provide are appropriate for each of the sites involved.

 Your Participant Information Sheet should be dated, given a version number (referring to a protocol number if necessary) and state the IRAS ID.
-This can be done in a header, footer or within the body of the document.
+This can be done in a header, footer or within the body of the document(or equivalent if using electronic formats).

 You should explain how potential participants should expect the consent process to proceed.
-You should inform them if you are intending to obtain a record of their consent in writing, by means of a consent form, and that they will be given a copy of the Consent Form and Participant Information Sheet to take away with them.
+You should inform them if you are intending to obtain a record of their consent in writing, by means of a consent form, and that they will be given a copy of the consent and participant information materials to take away with them.
+You will need to consider how to do this if you are not using paper materials.

 Recruiting adults lacking capacity in England and Wales to non-CTIMPs.